mondoohq/docs/docs/platform/infra/cloud/vmware.md

 cnspec scan vsphere user@host --ask-pass
 ```

-Since we did not pass the `--incognito` switch, the command output will also include a link to the Mondoo Console, where you can review the scan results.
+Because you did not pass the `--incognito` switch, the command output includes a link to the Mondoo Console, where you can review the scan results.

 ## Set up cnspec inventory